Texas Cybersecurity Council

 - “Principles of Cybersecurity” has been approved for use as an innovative course beginning with 2016-2017 school year.

 - University of Texas Austin is offering a FREE, online, computer science teacher certification course.
-Learn more about this offering here.

 The Texas Cybersecurity Council relies on new and established programs to support the goal of developing a cybersecurity workforce.